VOCAL JUSTICE TEACHER FELLOWSHIP

 Receive fair pay

-Receive compensation for delivering our program to students, in addition to professional learning workshops.
+Receive $2400 stipend for delivering our program to students, in addition to professional learning workshops.

 Each participating fellow must: